JavierFJ/Module_7/Advanced_task/Readme.md

 Besides the selected dots must show the text with the pair (Year, Population), so first I create an id to the text (this will allow me to remove it after easily) and the I append it.

-The MouseOut function returns the selected dot to its original configuration (black and radius 8, without text)
+The MouseOut function returns the selected dot to its original configuration (black and radius 8, without text).

 #### Step 3: Results